View on GitHub

 #

-# REQUIRED: PyAutoGUI installation is required (pip install pyautogui pillow)
+# Required: PyAutoGUI installation (pip install pyautogui pillow)

 #